highbyte/dotnet-6502/tools/vscode-extension/GENERATE_BUILD_TASK.md

 ## Overview

+> [!IMPORTANT]
+> This is feature generates build tasks targeting Commodore 64 using the `cc65` compiler/assembler toolchain.
+> The .prg program binary it creates has a 2 byte header with the load address (little endian).

 The extension provides a command to generate customized build tasks for individual .asm files.
 This solves the problem of needing different `--start-addr` values for different files.

 ## How to Use